telefonicaid/fiware-orion/doc/manuals/user/known_limitations.md

 ## Entity fields size limitation

-Due to underlying DB limitations (see details [here](https://github.com/telefonicaid/fiware-orion/issues/1289)), the combined size (sum) of entity id, entity type and entity service path cannot exceed 1014 characters.
+Due to underlying DB limitations (see details [here](https://github.com/telefonicaid/fiware-orion/issues/1289)), the combined size (sum) of entity id, entity type and entity service path cannot exceed 1014 characters (this is not a typo, it corresponds to 1024 minus 10, details in the aforementioned link ;).
 If you attemp to overpass the limit you will get a 400 BadRequest "Too long entity id/type/servicePath combination" error.